wise-coders/cassandra-jdbc-driver/README.md

 Click here to know more about [AWS Keyspaces Service Endpoints](javax.net.ssl.trustStore=/path/to/client.truststore&javax.net.ssl.trustStorePassword=password123).

+## Connect using Kerberos

+add the parameter __kerberos=true__ to the JDBC URL.
+This will add the (Kerberos Authentication Driver)[https://github.com/instaclustr/cassandra-java-driver-kerberos].

 ## How to Test the Driver

 The driver can be tested by simply by [downloading DbSchema](https://dbschema.com).